frontendkey/blog-posts/posts/How-this-blog-was-created.md

 Almost forgot about hosting, currently I'm using [Vercel](https://vercel.com) to host this blog and the Vercel free tier is superb.
 Vercel does a real good job on hosting such application and I would definitely recommend this service.

 Woah, can't believe I just finished my first blog, damn was that crazy.
+Anyways, hope you enjoy reading my blog.
+Thank you.